bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 print(matches)  # ['language', 'language']
 ```

-As you can see, the word *language* was found two times in the string.
-Let us practice some more.
-Now we will look for both Python and python words in the string:

 ```py
 txt = '''Python is the most beautiful language that a human being has ever created.
 I recommend python for a first programming language'''